AcheronProject/ArcticPCB/README.md

 This PCB also features "relief" flex cuts aimed at improving keyboard typing feeling.

+Arctic hold a very special place in my heart as it was one of the first two PCBs, together with the KeebsPCB, in the Acheron Project and effectively inaugurated it.

+## Contributors

+- Raphael "ArcticFox" Hochheim for helping choosing the compatible layouts
+- Felipe 'MrKeebs" Coury who paid for the V1 prototypes and helped immensely by funcing my learning
+- PCBWay for sponsoring the pre-revision Alpha prototypes

 ## Supported layouts

 Click [this link](http://www.keyboard-layout-editor.com/#/gists/73be427d3e8086a9253feece2dae6974) for the KLE file for the Arctic.